scy-phy/acm-wisec-2026/content/call-for-papers.md

 <!-- <b>Submission site:</b> [https://wisec24-spring.hotcrp.com](https://wisec24-spring.hotcrp.com) -->

-The 19<sup>th</sup> ACM Conference on Security and Privacy in Wireless and Mobile Networks (ACM WiSec 2026) will be held in person from June 30 to July 3, 2026 (TBC), in Saarbrücken, Germany.
+The 19<sup>th</sup> ACM Conference on Security and Privacy in Wireless and Mobile Networks (ACM WiSec 2026) will be held in person from June 30 to July 3, 2026, in Saarbrücken, Germany.
 <!--**First submission deadline** is approaching fast, on **November 21, 2024**.
 Then **Second submission deadline** is, on **March 12, 2025**. -->